DavePearce/Homepage/content/blog/2023/dafny_above.md

-The above is a straightforward (recursive) function for converting an arbitrary sized unsigned integer (`nat`) into a sequence of one or more bytes.
-Notice that `ToBytes()` has an `ensures` clause which clarifies that it always returns a non-empty sequence.  _Dafny checks at compile time that this is always true_.
+The above is a straightforward (recursive) function for converting an arbitrary sized unsigned integer (`nat`) into a sequence of one or more bytes (following a big endian representation).
+Here, `ToBytes()` has an `ensures` clause clarifying it always returns a non-empty sequence.  _Dafny checks at compile time that this is always true_.

 Now, here is a function taking us in the opposite direction: